ranyitz/rules-manager/README.md

 # 🗂️ aicm

-> Agentic IDE Configuration Manager
+> AI Configuration Manager

-A CLI tool for managing Agentic IDE configurations across projects
+A CLI tool for managing Agentic configurations across projects

 ![aicm](https://github.com/user-attachments/assets/ca38f2d6-ece6-43ad-a127-6f4fce8b2a5a)

 ## Why

-Agentic IDEs like Cursor enable AI-driven development through custom rules and configurations.
-However, sharing these configurations across projects and teams is challenging.
+Modern AI-powered IDEs like Cursor and Agents like Codex enable developers to write custom instructions to maintain context across coding sessions.
+They also support MCPs for enhanced functionality.
+However, sharing these configurations across multiple projects is a challenge.

-**aicm** solves this by distributing AI rules and MCP servers through npm packages, automatically installing them to the correct IDE locations.
+**aicm** solves this by enabling you to create reusable presets that bundle rules and MCP configurations together.
+With multi-target support, you can write your rules once and deploy them consistently across different AI tools and IDEs.

+## How it works

+aicm accepts Cursor's `.mdc` format as it provides the most comprehensive feature set.
+For other AI tools and IDEs, aicm automatically generates compatible formats:

+- **Cursor**: Native `.mdc` files with full feature support
+- **Windsurf/Codex**: Generates `.windsurfrules`/`AGENTS.md` files with natural language adaptations

+This approach ensures you write your rules once in the richest format available, while maintaining compatibility across different AI development environments.

 ## Getting Started